Speech-Audio Compositional Attacks on Multimodal LLMs and Their Mitigation with SALMONN-Guard: Introduction

-Based on the construction principles, we curate the SACRED-Bench dataset containing 30 hours of training audio and 7 hours of test data.
-Our experiments show that even state-of-the-art proprietary LLMs such as Google Gemini 2.5 pro, still has over 66\% attack success rates (ASR) under attacks in SACRED-Bench test set.
-Such vulnerability is particularly attribute to the insufficiency of text-only safeguard mechanisms that are prevailing among current LLM providers, where the guard only examines the safety of the output text content.
+SACRED-Bench contains 30 hours of training audio and 7 hours of test data.
+Our experiments show that even state-of-the-art proprietary LLMs, such as Google Gemini 2.5 Pro, still achieve attack success rates (ASR) above 66\% on the SACRED-Bench test set.
+Such vulnerability is particularly attributable to the insufficiency of text-only safeguard mechanisms that prevail among current LLM providers, which guard only the safety of the output text content.
 To mitigate this gap, we propose SALMONN-Guard, a safeguarding LLM designed to incorporate speech and audio as input in addition to text for safety judgments.
 SALMONN-Guard drastically reduced ASR on SACRED-Bench test set down to around 20\%, effectively mitigating speech-audio-composition attacks.
 The main contributions of our paper can be summarized as follows.

-\begin{itemize} \item We propose SACRED-Bench, the first audio red-teaming benchmark that extensively exploits the complexity of audio inputs, crafting effective jailbreaking attacks without requiring adversarial training loops.
-SACRED-Bench additionally leverages different QA formats to bypass text-only guardrails. \item Experiments show that as high as 66\% ASR are achieved even under the guardrails of Gemini 2.5 Pro using SACRED-Bench test set, highlighting the vulnerability of current safeguarding methods under complex speech-audio composition and cross-modal attacks. \item We propose SALMONN-Guard, the first guard model that jointly examines speech, audio and text to mitigate SACRED-based attacks, which effectively reduces the attack success rate down to 20\%. \end{itemize}
+\begin{itemize}[leftmargin=*] \itemsep{-0.3em} \item We propose SACRED-Bench, the first audio safety benchmark that extensively exploits the complexity of audio inputs and indirect reference from text query, crafting effective black-box attacks without requiring training loops. \item Experiments show that as high as 66\% ASR is achieved even under the guardrails of Gemini 2.5 Pro using the SACRED-Bench test set, highlighting the vulnerability of current safeguarding methods under complex speech-audio composition and cross-modal attacks. \item We propose SALMONN-Guard, the first guard model that jointly examines speech, audio and text to mitigate SACRED-based attacks, which effectively reduces the attack success rate to 20\%. \end{itemize}